rocker-org/website/images/index.md

 | [`rocker/r-devel-san`](https://hub.docker.com/r/rocker/r-devel-san)                                       | `r-base`                                            | as `rocker/r-devel`, but built with compiler sanitizers    | ![Docker Pulls](https://img.shields.io/docker/pulls/rocker/r-devel-san.svg)                                                            |
 | [`rocker/r-devel-ubsan-clang`](https://hub.docker.com/r/rocker/r-devel-ubsan-clang)                       | `r-base`                                            | Sanitizers, clang c compiler (instead of gcc)              | ![Docker Pulls](https://img.shields.io/docker/pulls/rocker/r-devel-ubsan-clang.svg)                                                    |

-This stack builds on `debian:testing` and `debian:unstable`.
-This is a branched stack, with all other images extending `r-base`.
+This stack builds on `debian:testing` and Debian ustable repo.
 Use this stack if you want access to the latest versions of system libraries and compilers through `apt-get`.

+`r-base` (Docker Official image) and `rocker/r-base` are built from the same Dockerfile, but with different build systems.

 See [the rocker repository](https://github.com/rocker-org/rocker) for details.